-The granting of the requested stock water pipeline on this tract of state-owned trust lands for the purpose of improving grazing distribution and wildlife habitat should not result in nor cause significant environmental impacts.
-The proposed action satisfies the trusts fiduciary mandate by protecting the resource through improving grazing distribution and ensures the long-term productivity of the land.
-An environmental assessment checklist is the appropriate level of analysis for the proposed action.
+The granting of the requested stock water pipeline and tank installation on this tract of state-owned trust lands for improving grazing distribution, water availability and wildlife habitat should not result in nor cause significant environmental impacts.
+The proposed action satisfies the trusts fiduciary mandate by protecting the resource through improving grazing distribution and ensures the long-term productivity of the land as well as the purchase of a Land Use License.
+An environmental assessment checklist is the appropriate level of analysis for the proposed action